keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/2. Python Tutorials/KS3027 KS3027F) Keyestudio Beetlebot 3 in 1 Robot for Python STEM Education.md

 4.  **Test Code 1：**

 The servo of the ultrasonic sensor is controlled by the GPIO9 of the Pico board.

 Go to the folder KS3027 Keyestudio Beetlebot 3 in 1 Robot for Pico STEM Education\\2.
 Python Tutorials\\2.Python\_Codes, You can save the code anywhere.
 For example, we save the code in the Disk(D).

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/53ad6dae1158e06978b3f04b448272e9.png)

-Open“Thonny”, click“This
-computer”→“D:”→“2.Python\_Codes”→“Project\_05.1\_Servo\_Rotate.py”
+Open“Thonny”, click “This computer”→“D:”→“2.Python\_Codes”→“Project\_05.1\_Servo\_Rotate.py”

 ![](raw.githubusercontent.com/keyestudio/KS3027-KS3027F-Keyestudio-Beetlebot-3-in-1-Robot-for-Raspberry-Pi-Pico-Python/master/media/e6b9198b963782b0e4bbf7d921b7c48e.png)